-Compare I’m A Celebrity Get Me Out Of Here betting odds from the top bookies & claim free bets.
+Compare I’m A Celebrity odds on both outright winner and next elimination betting markets from the top bookies plus claim free bets.

-To Win Im A Celebrity TV Show; Best odds bold; Place: Win Only.
+To Win Im A Celebrity TV Show; Best odds bold; Each-Way Place Terms: 1/5 odds 1,2,3 except Betfred, William Hill: Win Only.

-It can make pretty addictive viewing, but you will be glued to every nuance of the TV show if you also engage in a little gamble on the I’m A Celebrity betting.
+It can make pretty addictive viewing, but you will be glued to every nuance of the TV show if you also engage in a little betting on the bookies’ I’m A Celebrity odds.

 Thousands of people have already enjoyed landing a punt on the winner, especially if they were bold enough to bet in the early stages of the series.